Thanksgiving Activities in Fairfield County, CT 2013

 High School Football Games

 Another family favorite Thanksgiving tradition?
 A local high school football game.
-Darien and New Canaan play at the Darien High School Field, at 10:30 on Thanksgiving morning.
-In Stamford, catch the Stamford High vs. Westhill game on November 22, at 10 am, and Staples High School of Westport vs. Greenwich High on November 22nd at 10am in Greenwich.
+The Turkey Bowl - Darien and New Canaan play at the Darien High School Field, at 10:30 on Thanksgiving morning.
+In Stamford, catch the Stamford High vs. Westhill game on November 28th, at 10 am at Westhill, and Staples High School of Westport vs. Greenwich High on November 28th at 10am at Staples High School.

 However you choose to celebrate, have a wonderful Thanksgiving!